 Mark specializes in the area of interpersonal communication, conflict resolution and Energy Leadership.
 He is a recognized expert coach, facilitator, educator and Lead Instructor for the Institute for Professional Excellence in Coaching (iPEC), teaching iPEC’s coach certification training program and mentoring coaches throughout the US, Canada and Europe.
 Mark has been speaking and facilitating as well as coaching managers, executives and front-line employees at some of the nation’s top companies and government organizations including American Express, Mass Mutual Financial, NASA and Bristol Myers-Squibb.

-Amy is a versatile and dynamic leadership development coach and trainer with 20+ years experience in the media industry, most recently as a Senior Human Resources Executive.
-She is a strong business partner and trusted adviser to executive leadership teams, managers and employees.
-An iPEC and ICF certified coach, Amy focuses on empowering new and experienced managers with key tools for continued growth and success in the areas of effective communication, employee development and engagement.
+Amy is an engaging leadership development coach and trainer with 20+ years experience in the media industry, most recently as the Head of Human Resources.
+An iPEC and ICF certified coach, Amy believes in bringing out the best in her clients as they build strong foundations for success to navigate their career transitions/promotions.
+She empowers new and experienced managers with key leadership tools in the areas of dynamic communication, employee development and engagement.
 She has over 10 years of experience leading management essentials and sales training programs and introducing foundational tools to help organizations thrive.

 Michael O’Brien, Certified Coach (CPC, PCC)

 Michael has over 20 years of corporate experience building leaders and developing engaged cultures across sales, marketing, and operations.
 As an executive and team coach certified by iPEC and ICF, Michael specializes in advising aspiring leaders and senior executives on self-awareness, establishing trust, celebrating diversity and Energy Leadership.
 He uses his own personal story of triumph over tragedy to help his clients move beyond their obstacles and toward success in business and their lives.

 Sindy Cassidy, Certified Executive / Career Coach (CPC, PCC)